bripkens/dock/README.md

 **dock** is a shell script to help you easily bootstrap databases and other tools that you need for development purposes.
 Instead of installing something like MongoDB or Redis natively on your machine, you can run it in a Docker container with just a single command `dock mongodb`.
+The main purpose of **dock** is to make the interaction with Docker dead simple for quick prototypes and hackathons.

 ## Typical usage